 “I would make them kneel down.
 With every one it was the same,” Glatman later told police.
 “With the gun on them I would tie this 5-foot piece of rope around their ankles.
 Then I would loop it up it up around their neck.
 Then I would stand there and keep pulling until they quit struggling.”

-Harvey Glatman’s next victim was Shirley Ann Bridgeford, 24, a divorcee and model who he met through a lonely hearts ad using the false name George Williams.
+Harvey Glatman’s next victim was Shirley Ann Bridgeford, 24, a divorcee and model he met through a “lonely hearts” ad using the false name George Williams.

 As he had with Dull, Glatman found his next victim, Ruth Mercado, 24, through a modeling agency.
 When he arrived at her place for a planned photoshoot, he learned that she was feeling too ill to proceed.